C.J. Cron Player Props: Rockies vs. Astros

 - The Astros pitching staff is sixth in the league with a collective 9.4 strikeouts per nine innings.

-- The Astros have the fourth-ranked team ERA across all league pitching staffs (3.77).
+- The Astros have the third-ranked team ERA across all MLB pitching staffs (3.78).

+- Astros pitchers combine to surrender 110 total home runs at a clip of 1.2 per game (to rank 16th in baseball).

+- Bielak (4-5) gets the starting nod for the Astros in his 11th start of the season.
+He has a 3.79 ERA in 59 1/3 innings pitched, with 46 strikeouts.

-- His most recent time out was on Saturday, July 8 against the Seattle Mariners, when the right-hander threw three innings, surrendering five earned runs while giving up eight hits.
+- In his last appearance on Sunday, July 9 against the Seattle Mariners, the righty threw five innings, giving up two earned runs while surrendering four hits.

+- In 11 games this season, the 27-year-old has an ERA of 3.79, with 7 strikeouts per nine innings.
+Opponents are batting .274 against him.

 © 2023 Data Skrive.
 All rights reserved.